-Western Australian Institute of Education Research
+Western Australian Institute of Educational Research

-A key activity of the institute is the annual WAIER Forum which provides opportunities for research students and university lecturers to build networks and present their work.
+A key activity of the Institute is the annual WAIER Forum which provides opportunities for research students and university lecturers to build networks and present their work.
 It is an important forum for education students, early career researchers and established researchers to receive feedback on their work in a friendly and collegial space and make connections across institutions.

 This prize money will assist girls to remain connected and engaged with their schooling through the provision of teaching resources and a web based learning platform that help positively reframe ovulatory and menstrual health as not just a biological but also a psychosocial phenomenon.

 At the 2018 Forum, the inaugural Fogarty supported grant was awarded to Dr Donna Barwood of ECU towards her research Understanding and challenging the dominant discourse in Health and Physical Education at Edith Cowan University.
-In 2019, the Foundation increased the grant to support deeper practical research in WA education.

 Felicity Roux, winner of the 2020 Fogarty WAIER Award, also won the Curtin Innovation Award for Teaching and Learning.
 Felicity won this award for founding My Vital Cycles, a school-based ovulatory-menstrual health literacy program centred on the whole person.